jplag/JPlag/languages/cpp/README.md

 # JPlag C++ language module

-**Note**: This language module is meant to replace the existing C++ language module in the future.
-While the old language module is based on lexer tokens, this language module uses a parse tree for token extraction.
-The base package name of this language module and its identifier are `cpp2` currently, but this might change if the old language module gets replaced.
+**Note**: This replaces the old cpp module, which is now only meant for c, as it works better for c than this one.

-The JPlag C++ frontend allows the use of JPlag with submissions in C/C++. <br>
+The JPlag C++ frontend allows the use of JPlag with submissions in C++. <br>
 It is based on the [C++ ANTLR4 grammar](https://github.com/antlr/grammars-v4/tree/master/cpp), licensed under MIT.

 ### C++ specification compatibility